 Apply for an agreement

-If your waste is classified as deemed, you don't need an agreement.
+If your waste is classified as low risk, you don't need an agreement.

-Most conditional trade waste customers will be required to monitor their waste discharge and give us the results to show they comply.
+Most customers who hold a trade waste agreement will be required to monitor their waste discharge and give us the results to show they comply.
 Your trade waste agreement sets out the details of self-monitoring.
 Learn more: Monitoring trade waste